 - Cleaning supplies: Lens cloths, air blower

-Storage and organization systems are often overlooked but necessary for managing your directory images.
-According to discussions on Reddit’s Lightroom community, setting up an organized folder structure from the start saves enormous headaches later.
-Consider organizing by date, client, or project, and implement a consistent file naming convention.
+Storage and organization systems get overlooked, but they matter for your necessary for managing your directory images.
+According to discussions on Reddit’s Lightroom community, setting up an organized folder structure from the start saves headaches later.
+Organize by date, client, or project, and use a consistent file naming convention.

 If you’re on a tight budget, don’t worry.
-You can achieve professional results with minimal equipment.
-A recent smartphone with portrait mode, some DIY lighting solutions (like well-placed window light and white foam board reflectors), and attention to detail can produce directory-worthy images.
+You can get professional results with minimal equipment.
+A recent smartphone with portrait mode, some DIY lighting solutions (like well-placed window light and white foam board reflectors) and attention to detail can produce directory-worthy images.

 Lighting makes or breaks directory photos.
-Poor lighting can make even the most attractive products look unprofessional, while good lighting elevates even simple items.
-The goal is to achieve clean, even illumination that shows accurate colors and reveals important details.
+Poor lighting makes even attractive products look unprofessional, while good lighting improves even simple items.
+The goal is clean, even illumination that shows accurate colors and reveals important details.

-Natural light is often the simplest and most flattering light source.
+Natural light is often the simplest and most flattering source.
 Position your product near a large window but out of direct sunlight, which creates harsh shadows.
-North-facing windows (in the Northern Hemisphere) provide the most consistent light throughout the day.
-Early morning or late afternoon light tends to be softer and more flattering than midday light.
+North-facing windows (in the Northern Hemisphere) give the most consistent light throughout the day.
+Early morning or late afternoon light tends to be softer than midday light.

-For more control, consider investing in a basic lighting setup.
-A two or three-point lighting system gives you consistent results regardless of time of day or weather conditions.
-The main light (key light) provides the primary illumination, while a fill light softens shadows, and a backlight (rim light) separates the subject from the background.
+For more control, put together a basic lighting setup.
+A two or three-point lighting system gives consistent results regardless of time of day or weather.
+The main light (key light) provides the primary illumination, a fill light softens shadows, and a backlight (rim light) separates the subject from the background.

 Three-Point Lighting Setup

-Key Light: Position at 45° angle to subject
+Key Light: Position at 45 degrees angle to subject

 Fill Light: Opposite key light, at lower intensity (50-75% of key)